kevin-dev71/kevin-dev71/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=kevin-dev71.kevin-dev71)
 <br />

 ### I am a FullStack Developer, more into Nextjs and React at the moment.
-(Open for Work!, feel free to contact me.)

 Currently, i am learning React Native and RUST. 🤓